 Matches Played: 08

 Argentina vs Nigeria will have extensive coverage from all the official broadcasters affiliated to FIFA.
 While the Argentine fans will have to tune in to DirecTV, the Nigerian fans will have a new sports provider, Kwese Sports.
 The coverage will begin one or two hours prior to the kick-off with an expert panel previewing the game.
 The other important networks who will be telecasting the match include FOX Sports, BBC, ITV, Sony ESPN, beIN Sports, Canal+, SuperSport, Optus Sport, Perviy Kanal, Sky Pacific, and Mediaset Espana.
 All the enlisted channels will also be previewing the match with their panel of experts.
+BBC One will broadcast in the UK followed by Fox network in USA, TyC Sports Argentina; Canal 7; DirecTV Sports in Argentina and TSN in Canada.

 Argentina will be under tremendous pressure.
 It will surely be a must-win a game for both sides given the high quality of all the four Group D sides.
 Nigeria has been inconsistent, which will keep them attached to their tag of being the underdogs.
 Argentina will be very well aware of the threat their opponent pose to them though.
 Our final prediction calls for Argentina 2-1 Nigeria.